Training Programmes

 The Nature of Risk Has Fundamentally Changed

-Emergencies today are no longer isolated, predictable events.
-They are multi-layered, fast-moving, and often simultaneous — driven by climate change, urban density, industrialisation, and global interconnectivity.
-The institutions, industries, and civilian populations affected by them must be trained for a wider range of scenarios than ever before.
+Emergencies today are multi-layered, fast-moving, and often simultaneous — driven by climate change, urban density, and global interconnectivity.
+Institutions, industries, and civilians must be trained for a wider range of scenarios than ever before.

 Radiological & Nuclear Events